 The following post shows that there is a rather significant flaw in the methods which are used to diagnose psychotic conditions.
-For reference these conditions include psychotic spectrum disorders such as Schizophrenia, depressive illnesses with psychotic features such as bipolar disorder or those forms of psychosis which are comorbid with PTSD (which I apparently do not have).
+For reference these conditions include psychotic spectrum disorders such as Schizophrenia, depressive illnesses with psychotic features such as bipolar disorder or those forms of psychosis which are comorbid with PTSD (which I apparently do not have) or indeed PTSD itself which also involves a deteroriation in cognitive function.deteroriation in cognitive function.
 I have interestingly not received any counterargument from any psychiatrist which negates the conclusion reached.

 [I have asked for responses from Professor Simon Baron Cohen of Trinity College, Cambridge asking him to point out any flaws in the analysis but he has not done so, despite acknowledging recipt of my email.
 I have also just asked Dr William Wedin, a clinical psychologist from New York and will await his response.]